iahmad-khan/LEMP-stack-LINUX-NGINX-MONGODB-PYTHON-/README.md

 and you will still be able to get the page and data from mongoldb.
 When master reboots , it will take the virtual ip again , but all this process will not be noticed by end user.

-Also notice that in different sessions , you will be hitting different app servers , which is load balancing done by HA.
+Also notice that in different sessions , you will be hitting different app servers , which is load balancing done by Haproxy.

 Also check that app servers are highly available by rebooting one of them. haproxy will notice it and will not